Maurice Bessinger: Early life

-Bessinger was born in Orangeburg County, South Carolina on July 14, 1930 and served in the Army on the front lines of the Korean War, returning to the US in 1952.
+Bessinger was born in Orangeburg County, South Carolina on July 14, 1930, and served in the Army on the front lines of the Korean War, returning to the US in 1952.

 Piggie Park and Carolina Gold

 Bessinger, along with his brother Joe Jr., opened their first drive-in restaurant, Maurice's Piggie Park, in West Columbia, South Carolina in 1953.
 By 1968, he had four drive-ins, and by 2002 the chain had grown to nine restaurants.
-The barbecue was and continues to be well-regarded, and Piggie Park has been included in multiple compilations of the best barbecue in the United States.
+The South Carolina-style barbecue was and continues to be well-regarded, and Piggie Park has been included in multiple compilations of the best barbecue in the United States.
+On October 26, 2024, the Maurice's Barbeque offices, smoke pits and side factory in West Columbia caught fire and burned down.
+The restaurant and historic sign survived.

 Bessinger also sold BBQ sauce under the Carolina Gold brand whose recipe included mustard, brown sugar, soy sauce, and vinegar.
 By 1999, this had become the largest BBQ operation in the United States.

 Piggie Park restaurants were segregated, such that African-Americans were not allowed to eat inside the restaurants, until a lawsuit, Newman v.
 Piggie Park Enterprises, Inc. won an injunction in 1968.